docathon/docathon/blog/content/pages/hosting.md

 [Here's a list](hosts.html) of the groups that are participating so far!

-We are also [request and invite](https://docathon.herokuapp.com/), to our slack channel or directly head to [https://docathon.slack.com](https://docathon.slack.com) if you already have a login.
+You can also [request and invite](https://docathon.herokuapp.com/), to our slack channel or directly head to [https://docathon.slack.com](https://docathon.slack.com) if you already have a login.